joseph-flinn/site/data/posts/wip-engineer-to-manager.md

 These problems should start scoped to what I currently have power to control

 Project Management
-- Scrum vs Kanban vs Waterfall
+- Scrum vs Kanban vs Waterfall vs Impact
 - Initiative Work Breakdown
   + How do I effectively step out of the technical architect role while I am still breaking down technical work?
   + How do make sure that we do not run out of planned/brokendown work to work on as a team?